Departments and Agencies

-The Office of Communications & Public Information fosters open, accountable and effective government by developing, coordinating and delivering meaningful and responsive communications for the community and for City employees.
+The Office of Communications & Community Engagement fosters open, accountable and effective government by developing, coordinating and delivering meaningful and responsive communications for the community and for City employees.

 The Department of Community and Human Services provides effective and essential safety net services that measurably improve or maintain the quality of life for Alexandrians and promote self-determination, recovery and resiliency.
 The vision of the Department is of a community in which all residents enjoy a sense of well-being, safety and self-sufficiency.

 The Clerk of the Circuit Court serves as the keeper of records for all Circuit Court matters, which involves being the "Court of Record" for the City of Alexandria.
 The department is divided into three divisions, each with their own unique tasks.
 The Customer Service division handles case intake, issues licenses and permits, processes court related papers and staffs a Customer Service counter.
 Court Support division processes court orders and criminal case related matters, is the liaison with Circuit Court Judges' Chambers and performs customer assistance duties.
 The Land Records division records all City real estate transactions and collects transfer-related taxes as well as the collection of court costs and fines.
 A staff member of each division serves as a Courtroom Clerk for the Circuit Court and has the responsibility of generating a worksheet used for drafting court orders in Criminal proceedings, which is also used by other City departments.
 All tasks of this department are mandated and performed in compliance with the Code of Virginia.

 The Department of Emergency & Customer Communications (DECC) ensures the effective delivery of routine and emergency calls for service to the City of Alexandria public safety departments.
 The mission of DECC is to serve the public by saving lives, protecting property, and providing assistance to the public.
 Every day, the Emergency & Customer Communications staff strives to accomplish this by receiving and dispatching 911 emergency and non-emergency calls for the Police Department, Fire Department, and Emergency Medical Services in an efficient and professional manner.